 Skip to contents

-This article shows different ways on how to plot WATLAS data.
-In this example we use a simple basemap with the extend of the data, but any other type could be used too (see article: Create a basemap).
+This article shows different ways of plotting WATLAS position data.
+In these examples, we use a simple basemap with the extend of the data, but any other type could be used too (see Article Create a basemap).

-It first presents some examples of how to plot data grouped by tag ID, then by species and then how to make single plots with different options to quickly check the data, and how to plot heatmaps of the data.
-These examples can be customized as desired and should jsut give a quick starting point.
+We first present some examples of plotting data grouped by tag ID, then by species, and then by individual.
+These individual plots allow quickly check the data.
+We end by whoing how to plot heatmaps of the position data.
+These examples give a starting point, and can be customized as desired.

 # load example data